 Start for free.
 Some features required paid support.
 Find out more.

 LayerVault is version control for designers.
 If you work in applications like Photoshop, Sketch, or Illustrator, you can save your files with the ease of mind knowing that each save will be considered a version that you can always access later.
 This is a great application if you have countless PSDS to maintain.

 On top of version control, LayerVault offers an awesome way to present work to your clients.

-With a minimal interface, it’s easy for your client or co-worker to focus in on the work you are presenting.
-Users can view full sized mockups which you can author with comments to better convey your message along with the design.
+With a minimal interface, it’s easy for your client or co-worker to focus on the work you are presenting.
+Users can view full-sized mockups which you can author with comments to better convey your message along with the design.

 Marvel is a free prototyping application that turns your ideas into fully interactive prototypes.
 You can design for nearly any interface, be it a website or mobile app.
 Take a group of images and iterate through them with amazing animations built right into the marvel app.

 The app also integrates directly with Dropbox or Google Drive so you can have immediate access to your prototyped images rather than having to always upload them manually.

 Being the most used web platform in the world is no easy feat, but WordPress has managed to reign supreme.
 WordPress is so powerful that it deserves a number of blog posts in itself, many of which you can read on our blog.
 It goes without saying that if you are a WordPress freelancer, you are already familiar with this great software and what it can do for both you and your customers.

 Mailchimp has redefined the email experience for the millions of users it serves daily.
 Mailchimp allows for delivering email campaigns to your user base or your clients.
 You can easily integrate it with WordPress and a large number of other platforms due to their API.

 Mailchimp is free until you get a large number of followers.
 Definitely consider it when thinking of the marketing side of your business.